tensorflow/tensorflow/tensorflow/lite/micro/examples/network_tester/README.md

 input data (input_data.h) and default expected output data (expected_output_data.h).
 The header files were created using the `xxd` command.

-The default model is a single MaxPool2D operator, with an input shape of {1, 4, 4, 1} and an output shape of {1, 2, 2, 1}.
+The default model is a single int8 DepthwiseConv2D operator, with an input shape of {1, 8, 8, 16}, {1, 2, 2, 16} and {16} and an output shape of {1, 4, 4, 16}.

 In order to use another model, input data, or expected output data, simply specify the path to the new header files when running make as seen below.

-The variables in the specified header files (array and array length) needs to have the same name and type as the ones in the default header files.
+The variables in the specified header files (array and array length) need to have the same name and type as the ones in the default header files.
 The include guards also needs to be the same.
 When swapping out the network model, it is likely that the memory allocated by the interpreter needs to be increased to fit